 “If you want to displace negative content or build a strong brand identity, Twitter can help, says Contributor Chris Silver Smith.”
 Search Engine Land (2018)

 If you would like to test it out, perform your own search.
 Do it in private or incognito mode.
 Google someone’s name or your own if your account is active.
-Here is a screenshot of my search.

 Though there is quite a bit of fluctuation at how tweets affect SEO in general, I believe it is helpful.
 Google has increasingly changed their math to favor what is helpful to the person searching.
 If the results of that math, prove Twitter is a good result, then your tweets will be shown.